terrastruct/d2/docs/CONTRIBUTING.md

 Run: `./ci/test.sh`

-CI runs tests with `-race` to catch potential race conditions.
-It's much slower, but if your machine can run it locally, you can do so with `./make.sh race`.
+The weekly CI workflow runs tests with `-race -count=1` to catch race conditions without using cached test results.
+Run the same check locally with `./ci/test.sh -race -count=1 ./...`, or use `./make.sh race` during development.

 If you add a new test and run, it will show failure.
 That's because the vast majority of D2's tests are comparing outputs.
 You don't define the expected output manually.
 The